 When to Seek Professional Help

 Prolonged grief disorder (PDG) is when grief significantly impairs your life in various ways.
-If you’re still experiencing an intense sense of yearning/longing for your loved one and/or being overly preoccupied with memories of them on a daily basis for at least 12 months of more after their death (or at least 6 months or more for kids and adolescents), reach out to a professional.23
+If you’re still experiencing an intense sense of yearning/longing for your loved one and/or being overly preoccupied with memories of them daily for at least 12 months or more after their death (or at least 6 months or more for kids and adolescents), reach out to a professional.23

 An experienced professional can help assess if other symptoms of PDG are present while helping you find ways to process your grief and re-engage in life.
-Grief counseling can also give you the tools to cope with your grief as well as a safe place to share without judgment.7
+Grief counseling can also give you the tools to cope with your grief and a safe place to share without judgment.7

-If you think your grief is prolonged, complicated, or delayed, it might be time to find a therapist.
+If you think your grief is prolonged, complicated, or delayed, it might be time to consider finding a therapist.
 One simple way to find a therapist is to use an online therapist directory, where you can search by specialty (like grief and loss) and insurance coverage.

 Final Thoughts